 The 21-year-old is widely regarded is one of the most talented young forwards in Spain but although he has made 10 Liga appearances for Los Blancos this season, he has not been afforded a single start by coach Carlo Ancelotti.

-Consequently, speculation is rife that Arsenal, which has a shortage of striking options, is ready to make a move for Morata, and the forward admits that despite his love for Madrid, he is open to a move away.
+Consequently, speculation is rife that Arsenal, who have a shortage of striking options, are ready to make a move for Morata, and the forward admits that despite his love for Madrid, he is open to a move away.

 Despite his limited game time this term, Morata has still managed two Liga goals for Madrid.